Tamas-Leung/CodeChamp/src/frontend/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 # Code Standards

 This project follows the offical [Angular Style Guide](https://angular.io/guide/styleguide).
 Prettier formatting and ESLint linting rules were included to help developers follow the guidelines.

+## Linting

+This project uses ESLint for linting.
+You can use `npm run lint:check` to check for linter errors and `npm run lint:fix` to automatically attempt to resolve them.

+## Formatting

+This project uses Prettier for formatting.
+You can use `npm run format:check` to check for formatting errors and `npm run format:fix` to automatically fix them.